Have you ever finished a pumping session feeling great, only to look down at your penis and see a newly formed blister?

 An unfortunate occurrence of penis pumping at high pressures is the formation of blisters on your penile shaft.

-The blisters normally appear on the head of the penis as that's where more of the pressure is focused during a high-intensity pumping session.
+These blisters normally appear on the penis head as that's where pressure is focused during a high-intensity pumping session.
+Blisters can however form anywhere on the penile shaft.

-In addition to stopping your penis pumping sessions, the appearance of blisters on your penis head may also look aesthetically unappealing and may cause issues with your romantic partner.
+In addition to stopping your pumping session, the appearance of penis blisters may look visually unappealing and cause issues with your romantic partner.

 So how do you deal with blisters after they've occurred and how do you prevent them from occurring in the first place?

-While every penis is different and responds differently to various pressure levels, if you limit your pumping pressure to 6 inHg or 20 kPa, then you will generally be in the safe zone and not put yourself at risk for blisters.
-Of course, there is still the possibility that at 6 inHg or 20 kPa you will still get blisters, so make sure to monitor your own comfort level and the appearance of your penis.
+While every penis is different and responds differently to pressure, if you limit your pumping pressure to 6 inHg (20 kPa), then you will generally be in the safe zone and not put yourself at risk for blisters.
+Of course, there is still the possibility that at 6 inHg (20 kPa) you will still get blisters, so make sure to monitor your own comfort level and the appearance of your penis.

 Use this chart to convert inHg to kPa here.

-Another great way to prevent blisters is to wear a glans cap or athletic wrap.
-Placing a glans cap over your penis head or wrapping the top of your penile shaft with athletic wrap tape, will help cover and protect those areas from the direct pressure of the pump.
+Another effective way to prevent blisters is to wrap your penis in athletic wrap or wear a glans cap.
+Placing a glans cap over your penis head or wrapping the top of your penile shaft with athletic wrap, will help cover and protect those areas from the direct pressure of a pump.
 While some pressure will still be applied to the covered or wrapped areas of the penis, it will help reduce the intensity of the pressure and create a physical barrier between the air pressure and the skin of the penis.

 Shop and learn more about our preferred athletic wrap here: Penis Pumping Athletic Wrap Bandage Tape